simon-brooke/youyesyet/README.md

 Licensed under the GNU General Public License, version 2.0 or (at your option) any later version.

-**NOTE THAT** files which are directly created by the Luminus template do not currently have a GPL header at the top; files which are new in this project or which have been substantially modified for this project do have a GPL header at the top.
+**NOTE THAT** files which are directly created by the Luminus template do not currently have a GPL header at the top; files which are new in this project or which have been substantially modified for this project should have a GPL header at the top.